 - Repair of injuries or normal dental “wear and tear”

 - Prevention of further damage to teeth and gums

 Whether you’re interested in this procedure to alleviate the effects of an accident, injury, wear and tear, or other dental problems, we’ll begin by completing a thorough dental exam to assess the extent of the damage and consider which treatment options will be most helpful.

-A full mouth restoration may involve dental implants, dental bridges, or Invisalign, as well as cosmetic procedures like porcelain fillings, veneers, or tooth whitening.
+A full mouth restoration may involve dental implants, dental bridges, or clear aligners, as well as cosmetic procedures like porcelain fillings, porcelain veneers, or tooth whitening.
 Because every client is different, we customize each full mouth restoration to fit their individual needs and priorities.

 Every smile is a unique work of art, and we believe in combining the “art” of dentistry with the latest medical technologies to provide the highest caliber of treatment.
 Full mouth restoration is the most high-impact way to rebuild and restore the beauty of the teeth and gums.
 Whether you’re looking for a smile makeover or have extensive dental health issues that require repairs, full mouth restoration can achieve dramatic and healthful results.